 Understanding Oolong and Pu-erh Tea

 Aside from black, green, and white tea, Oolong and Pu-erh tea are other common types herbal tea unlike both hailing from the Camellia Sinensis plant.
 Oolong tea is a partially oxidized tea, sitting between black and green tea in terms of flavor; it’s both robust and delicate.
 Pu-erh tea, unique for its post-fermentation process, offers an earthy, complex flavor that can even improve with age, much like a fine wine.
+Matcha, on the other hand, is made from a fine powder produced by stone-grinding green tea leaves, which is essential for its smooth texture and authentic flavor.

 The Unique Qualities of Yellow and Purple Tea